cloudmesh-community/fa19-516-158/project/report.md

 ## Technologies used

-To achieve this, it is beneficial to use the following technologies
+To achieve this, we use the following technologies

 * cloudmesh common
 * cloudmesh-inventory